 Stress is bad news in itself, but it can also lead to a host of other problems.
 Each individual sick day taken will cost employers approximately £107.85, and it’s estimated that sick leave costs UK employers around £29bn each year.

-CIPD figures show that stress is the one of the biggest causes of unplanned absences in the workplace.
+CIPD figures also show that stress is one of the biggest causes of unplanned absences in the workplace.

-Managing stress in the workplace needs to be an ongoing commitment.
+As an employer, there’s a lot you can do to stop things from spiraling out of control and managing stress leave effectively.
+Managing Stress in the workplace needs to be an ongoing commitment.
 But it might surprise you just how simple it can be to help your employees avoid burnout.

 This is one area where the smallest thing can make a huge difference.